bibinmjose/bibinmjose.github.io/about.md

     <div class="item__description">
       <p>
       <!--   -->
-      I started this blog as an aggregator of interesting stuff I pick.
-This helps me keep track of what I've learnt although time seldom permits frequent updates.
+      I started this blog as an aggregator of interesting stuff I pick up.
+This keeps me in track of what I've learnt although time seldom permits frequent updates.
 Hope you could find something useful here.
 I am also grateful to <a href="https://github.com/kitian616/jekyll-TeXt-theme">Tian Qi</a> for this theme.
       </p>
     </div>
   </div>